cpauloh/semmd/skos/README.md

 * tnd:cd000022 - individual in class tnd:DefinitionSource
 * tnd:abe000005 - individual in class tnd:RightsStatement

 Since a symbolic naming convention was adopted, it's necessary to use skos:prefLabel to give the individual a human-readable name.
-For the term, the skos:prefLabel should be all lower-case with spaces unless a proper noun is part of the label.'
+For the term, the skos:prefLabel used for tnd:TermAndDefinition should be all lower-case with spaces unless a proper noun is part of the label.
 Examples:
 * Young's modulus
 * tensile modulus of elasticity

-The source should use title case.
+The skos:prefLabel used for tnd:DefinitionSource should use title case.

 If you would like to place your contributed terms and definitions in a specific subclass within tnd:TermAndDefinition, please feel free to do so.
 Note, however, the class structure may change in the future.